 In 2020, our Faculty will celebrate its 800th anniversary!
-To mark this 8th centenary, we have prepared a program featuring more than 34 events throughout the year.
-These events are dedicated to the local, national, and international medical, scientific, and academic communities, as well as the general public in Montpellier.
-A look back at this program, announced on Thursday, December 19, at a press conference.
+To mark this milestone, we have put together a program featuring more than 34 events throughout the year.
+These events are designed for local, national, and international medical, scientific, and academic communities, as well as the general public in Montpellier.
+Here’s a look back at the program announced this Thursday, December 19, at a press conference.

 A little history…

-Founded on August 17, 1220 , our Faculty, formerly known as the "University of Medicine –Universitas Medicorum," was established in Montpellier after Cardinal Conrad of Urach, apostolic legate of Pope Honorius III, granted it its first statutes.
-These statutes enabled the various medical schools in Montpellier to come together as a single community.
+Founded on August 17, 1220 , our Faculty— formerly known as the “University of Medicine –Universitas Medicorum” —was established in Montpellier after Cardinal Conrad of Urach, the apostolic legate of Pope Honorius III, granted it its first charter.
+These statutes thus enabled the various medical schools in Montpellier to unite into a single community.
 This facilitated exchanges between the different medical cultures—Jewish, Arab, and Christian—that coexisted in Montpellier, then at the crossroads of Eastern and Western civilizations.

-The medical university then developed over eight centuries based on a unique academic spirit: humanism, inherited from the precepts of Hippocrates.
+The medical school then flourished for eight centuries, guided by a unique academic ethos: humanism, rooted in the teachings of Hippocrates.

 800th Anniversary Press Conference

-"Hippocrates wanted medicine to engage in dialogue with science, philosophy, religion, climate, and the environment—in other words, medicine that is a science of humankind.
-This enduring approach is a distinctive feature of the Faculty of Montpellier." – Prof. Thierry Lavabre-Bertrand, Vice Dean
+“Hippocrates envisioned a form of medicine that engages with science, philosophy, religion, climate, and the environment—in other words, a medicine that is a science of humanity.
+This enduring tradition is a hallmark of the Faculty of Medicine in Montpellier.” – Prof. Thierry Lavabre-Bertrand, Associate Dean

 And today…?

-Although our Faculty is the oldest still in operation in the world, it remains one of the most modern.
-This is evidenced by the inauguration in 2017 of our new Arnaud de Villeneuve Health Campus.
-Equipped with the latest educational simulation technologies, it allows our students to practice while respecting the key principle of "never the first time on a patient."
+While our faculty is the oldest in the world still in operation, it is nonetheless one of the most modern.
+This is evidenced by the 2017 opening of our new Arnaud de Villeneuve Health Campus.
+Equipped with the latest simulation-based teaching technologies, it allows our students to practice while adhering to the key principle of “never try it on a patient for the first time.”

-But these technologies have not detracted from the values that our Faculty has upheld for eight centuries.
-Medical humanism remains a major focus of our teaching, leading us to develop workshops dedicated to the patient-caregiver relationship for the first time in France.
+But these technologies have in no way diminished the values our Faculty has upheld for eight centuries.
+Medical humanism thus remains a central focus of our teaching, leading us to develop—for the first time in France— workshops dedicated to the patient-caregiver relationship.

 Events throughout 2020

-To celebrate this anniversary and these values of humanism, multiculturalism, and scientific curiosity, we have put together a program packed with events from January to December 2020.
+To celebrate this anniversary and these values of humanism, multiculturalism, and scientific curiosity, we have put together a packed program of events running from January through December 2020.

-Our wish?
-That different communities—academics, healthcare professionals, and the people of Montpellier—can (re)discover our Faculty and celebrate medicine and its history with us through various scientific, educational, and fun events.
-Exhibitions will also punctuate the calendar, highlighting our heritage.
+Our hope?
+That various communities—including academics, healthcare professionals, and the people of Montpellier—will have the opportunity to (re)discover our Faculty and join us in celebrating medicine and its history through a variety of scientific, educational, and recreational events.
+Exhibitions will also be featured throughout the year, highlighting our heritage.

-"We will have high-level events.For example, a symposium of major international scientific publishers, a symposium on humanity and science questioning medicine and society and citizens' mistrust of science, (...).
-We will also have sessions on "ethics and cancer," "gender equality in health," "medicinal plants," and a day on contemporary history and the major advances in medicine in the 20th century." – Michel Mondain, Dean
+“We will be hosting high-profile events.For example, a symposium featuring leading international scientific publishers, a symposium on humanity and science that examines medicine and society as well as the public’s skepticism toward scientific facts, (…).
+We will also have sessions on ‘ethics and cancer,’ ‘gender equality in health,’ ‘medicinal plants,’ and a day dedicated to contemporary history and the major advances in medicine during the 20th century.” – Michel Mondain, Dean

-Our students will also be in the spotlight with the organization of an International Student Gala in June, for the visit of the Coimbra Group, Europe's leading university network.
-They will also be honored at the Agnès McLaren thesis award ceremony in November.
+Our students will also take center stage with the organization of an International Student Gala in June, to mark the visit of the Coimbra Group, Europe’s leading network of universities.
+They will also be honored at the Agnès McLaren Thesis Award ceremony in November.

-Finally, there will also be fun and festive events, with the organization of TAUST game nights and Murder Mystery Nights at the Manoir du Crime...
+Finally, there will also be fun and festive events, including the TAUST game nights and the Murder Mystery Nights at the Manoir du Crime…

-The Faculty of Medicine wishes you a very happy holiday season!
-During the holidays, the Faculty (and therefore all of its departments) will be closed from the evening of Friday, December 20, through January 5.
-In the meantime, we wish you a very Merry Christmas and happy holidays...
+The School of Medicine wishes you a very happy holiday season!
+In observance of the holidays, the School (and all of its departments) will be closed from the evening of Friday, December 20, through January 5.
+In the meantime, we wish you a very Merry Christmas and a wonderful holiday break…

 Reopening: Monday, January 6, 2020